inaka/guidelines/README.md

-A lot has been said about roles, procedures, what to do, what not to do, etc, but sometimes even methodically following all of these guidelines is not enough to ensure a positive outcome of a project.
+A lot has been said about roles, procedures, what to do, what not to do, etc, but sometimes even methodically following all of these guidelines is not enough to ensure the positive outcome of a project.
 Most of what we've talked about here, can be easily fixed if problems arise.
 You can always move code back to a working state, undo a commit, improve your estimates, etc, but what is very difficult to fix are issues that arise from a lack of proper communication.